Jinboi/calculator/README.md

 ![calculator second number screen](./img/calculatorList.PNG)

-Then, the calculator application will provide you the answer of the calculation based on your first number, calculation option and your second number:
+Then, the calculator application will provide you the answer of the calculation based on you input you provided such as first number, calculation option and your second number:

 ![calculator second number screen](./img/calculatorList.PNG)

-Also, you can perform more calculations using your previous answer that's on the list.
+Also, you can perform more calculations using the previous answer.

 ![calculator perform more calculations using previous answers](./img/calculatorMoreList.PNG)